-mD=aDb (1.1)
+mD=aDb (1.10)

-Where m is mass, D is particle diameter.
+where m is mass, D is particle diameter.
 For cloud water, rain, cloud ice and graupel, hydrometer particles are assumed spherical and a=πρ6, b=3.
 The density, ρ, for each species is fixed and tunable.
 For snow, a=0.069, b=2.

 Fall speed power law depends on hydrometer types and densities (Schoenberg Ferrier 1994)